I started doing New Year posts back in 2010, and despite my highly irregular and low volume of blogging I’ve published every January 1st since then.

 Because of this I’ll cover a few things in 2015 as well as 2016, but mostly I want to look forward to 2017.

 Highlight of the year was becoming an Uncle for the second time.
-My sister gave birth to Sophie Joy in June of 2015, and she’s since grown in to
+My sister gave birth to Sophie Joy in June of 2015.

 In this year I also left the BBC and started work at The Paciello Group.
 While I’ll always have fond memories of my time at the BBC, and will be grateful of the opportunities I was given there, I’ve been very happy working with the wonderful people at TPG and I’m look forward to 2017 with the company.